Steering rack gaiters change on Austin Mini

 Summary

-A torn rack boot must be changed without delay.
-Indeed, the boot protects the rack against any intrusion of dust or other projections.
-If you delay replacing the boot, you will have to change the rack.
+A torn steering rack gaiter must be changed without delay.
+Indeed, the gaiter protects the rack against any intrusion of dust or other projections.
+If you delay replacing the gaiter, you will have to change the rack.

-There are several different rack boot kits available:
+There are several different rack gaiter kits available :

-Be sure to check which boots are fitted to your Mini before ordering.
+Be sure to check which gaiters are fitted to your Mini before ordering.

-Be sure to check which boots are fitted to your Mini before ordering.
+Be sure to check which gaiters are fitted to your Mini before ordering.

-When you unscrew a steering ball joint from the rack, be sure to count the number of turns.
-When you have changed the boot, you can then put the ball joint back in place more accurately.
+When you unscrew a track rod end from the steering rack, be sure to count the number of turns.
+This will allow you to reinstall the track rod end more accurately.
 Nevertheless, this will not exempt you from having the alignment adjusted afterwards.

-The steering ball joint fixing nuts (GFK3323) are nyloc locking nuts.
+The track rod end fixing nuts (GFK3323) are nyloc nuts.
 Before reassembling such a nut, check that the nylon ring is in good condition and guarantees braking.
 If in doubt, as a safety measure, fit a new nut.

 Packaging :